MohitD017/Digital-Forensics-Reports/Mobile Forensics/README.md

 ## 🔍 Overview of the Work

 The repository includes forensic research and practical investigations covering multiple aspects of **mobile forensics**, including **application analysis, file system investigations, database extractions, security assessments, and reverse engineering**.
+All of these are based on the open-source forensic images and datasets available on:https://digitalcorpora.org/.
 Below is a categorized breakdown of the work available:

 ### 📌 1.
 Android Forensics Investigations
 - **📦 APK Analysis** – Forensic analysis of Android application package files to extract metadata, permissions, embedded resources, and security vulnerabilities.